 Now that you are planning a wedding and joining households and all that fun stuff, it’s time to start a budget.
 You need to know what type of expenses you have, where you can save money, how your finances look and what you can expect from your financial future.
 It’s a great way to start your lives off together, and it’s a way you can really get to know a bit more about the other’s finances.

 If there is debt in the relationship, work to pay it off.
 If one of you struggles more than the other, take some financial courses together, schedule daily financial meetings with one another and learn to work as a team.
+If you are having difficulties with financial planning, you may consider consulting financial planners for expert help.
 Remember to be there for one another and don’t take out your frustrations on one another.

 Create a list of goals